nurahwolf/Field-Manual/README.md

-# Field-Manual
+# Field Manual
-My personal version of the 'Red Team Field Manual'
+A personal knowledge repository, much like the 'Red Team Field Manual'.